 MSFC provided engineer, scientist, and technician subject matter expert support to over 34 NESC activities.
 These investigations involved exploration systems development, space operations and environmental effects, and numerous crosscutting activities.
 Significant development efforts included biocide, additive manufacturing, model-based systems engineering, advanced chemical propulsion, and modeling and simulation of launch vehicle/spacecraft interfaces.
-The NASA Technical Fellows for Propulsion; Space Environments; Environmental Control & Life Support; and the Technical Discipline Team (TDT) Deputies for Propulsion; Nuclear Power & Propulsion; Materials; Space Environments; Loads & Dynamics; Nondestructive Evaluation; Cryogenics; Flight Mechanics; and Software are resident at MSFC.
+The NASA Technical Fellows for Propulsion: Space Environments: Environmental Control & Life Support: and the Technical Discipline Team (TDT) Deputies for Propulsion; Nuclear Power & Propulsion; Materials; Space Environments; Loads & Dynamics; Nondestructive Evaluation; Cryogenics; Flight Mechanics; and Software are resident at MSFC.

 GABRIEL DEMENEGHI: Mr. Demeneghi specializes in failure analysis and materials diagnostics.
-The NESC has requested his expertise on several assessments and in support of the Materials TDT to find the root cause of damage to metallic materials.
+The NESC has re- craft directly, they can puncture surfaces or cut wires; when guested his expertise on several assessments and in support of the Materials TDT to find the root cause of damage to metallic materials.
 "I enjoy it because there is no straightforward path to an answer.
-Every problem requires in-depth work and research to solve."
-His recent contributions include determination of damage tolerance life in composite overwrapped pressure vessels through microscopy and chemical and crystallographic analysis and the characterization of metals to determine fracture and crack propagation paths.
+Every problem requires in-depth ments Branch, simulates meteoroid environments to support work and research to solve."
+His recent contributions include spacecraft risk assessments.
+She is also a member of the determination of damage tolerance life in composite overwrapped pressure vessels through microscopy and chemical and crystallographic analysis and the characterization of metals to determine fracture and crack propagation paths.
 "The assessments show me what other Centers are doing and broaden my view of NASA as an Agency."